emmavangroezen/DunnSense-MVP/README.md

 The frontend UI/UX guides the user through a complete emotional-financial loop: logging --> reflection --> insight --> prediction --> adjustment.
 Where each page supports personal agency and behavior coaching, ensuring a smooth bridge to backend analytics and nudging engine.

 **Backend**
-The code is developed in the language of Python and was implemented via a notebook in the software Jupiter.
+The code is developed in the language of Python and was implemented via a notebook in the software Jupyter.
 The code is devided within clear steps.

 Step 1: introduction
 Introduces the app's purpose: helping users understand how their mood influences their spending and offering behaviorally intelligent nudges